Tax essentials for starters

 What is income tax?

 This article features a fictitious calculation example of an income tax return for a self-employed professional without staff (zzp’er).
 Do you want to calculate how much income tax you have to pay?
-Use the 'rekentool inkomstenbelasting' (calculation tool income tax, in Dutch).
+Use the Income tax calculation tool.
 The tool shows you how the new tax tariffs affect your income.
 It is important to put aside money for this.

 - Box 1